ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

     - Under non-Harsh Sunlight weather conditions, Growth raises the user's Attack and Special Attack by 1 stage.
     - In Harsh Sunlight, Growth raises the user's Attack and Special Attack by 2 stages.
     - In Harsh Sunlight, but with either the abilities Cloud Nine or Air Lock in effect, Growth raises the user's Attack and Special Attack by 1 stage.
 2. If Growth works as expected, great!
-Make sure to update the Move Description (Platinum - `Text Archive 646`, line 74) as well to reflect these changes.
+Make sure to update the move description as well to reflect these changes (see [Move Name & Description](#move-name--description)).

 | Growth (Normal)                                      | Growth (Sun)                                      |
 |:----------------------------------------------------:|:-------------------------------------------------:|